History of Ketamine Timeline:

 2011: Report released in the UK by Lancaster University stating that Ketamine can cause cystitis in human tissue

-2014: Use of ketamine has decreased from its peak in many parts of the UK though there have been anecdotal reports that it is being mixed with mephedrone.History of Cocaine
+2018: Use of ketamine has decreased from its peak in many parts of the UK.History of Cocaine